writer. speaker. editor.

 Click here to download promotional video directly.

-I have broad life experience and am effective in artistic communication and interpersonal skills, holding a B.A. in communications and an M.A. in theology.
-I edit academic projects for Ph.D.s internationally (dissertations and journal articles), but my love is fiction; my debut novel, The Third Grace, was royalty published December 2011 and received the coveted Grace Irwin Award for book of the year, and I'm currently working on my second novel.
-I've freelanced various magazine articles and short stories over the years, with more than thirty pieces appearing in a national, professional, legal quarterly for which I acted as staff writer and assistant editor.
-On my website, I post a blog that follows cultural and literary images found in the Bible (mirror, perfume, heart, and so on).
-I also work with theologian Dr. Grant C. Richison, having co-edited his recent award-winning apologetics book and continuing to edit his online expository Bible study.
-I speak to various groups of women on the subject of Christian faith, and I travel widely for pleasure (so far, to thirty countries on five of seven continents, sojourning several months in both Mexico and France).
+I have broad life experience and am effective in artistic communication and interpersonal skills, holding a B.A. in communications (Bethel, MN) and an M.A. in theology (Briercrest, SK).
+I edit academic projects for Ph.D.s internationally (dissertations and journal articles) and have published a nonfiction book, Roots and Branches: The Symbol of the Tree in the Imagination of G.K.
+Chesterton (2015).
+However, my love is fiction; my debut novel, The Third Grace, was royalty published December 2011 and received the coveted Grace Irwin Award for Canadian Christian book of the year, and I'm currently working on my second novel.
+I've freelanced various short stories and magazine articles over the years, with more than thirty nonfiction pieces appearing in a national legal quarterly for which I acted as staff writer and assistant editor.
+On my website, I post a blog (Motifs) that follows cultural and literary images found in the Bible (mirror, perfume, heart).
+I also work with theologian Dr. Grant C. Richison, having co-edited his recent award-winning apologetics book and continuing to edit his online expository Bible study circulated to over 100,000 daily subscribers.
+I speak to various groups of women on the subject of Christian faith, and I travel widely for pleasure--so far, to thirty countries on five of seven continents, having sojourned several months in both Mexico and France.

 - ACFW: American Christian Fiction Writers